flyingcircusio/backy-extract/README.md

 1. Start `backy-fuse` to access all backups of a given VM via FUSE:
    `backy-fuse -d /srv/backy/vm /mnt/backy-fuse`
-2. Mount the image of interest:
+2. Mount the revision of interest:
    `mount -o ro,loop /mnt/backy-fuse/tAGKE5rrxReggVMtoPSr7 /mnt/restore`

 When finished, the above stops must be reversed: